 - Residential Detox

 - Outpatient Treatment

 - Support Groups

 Treatment programs are focused on dropping the level of care as progress happens.
 The residential detoxification program is necessary to keep you safe because detoxing from alcohol can be dangerous or fatal.
-After you go through the detox process, it’s best to stay in a sober living enviornment with a consistent regime of counseling and therapies.
+After you go through the detox process, it’s best to stay in a sober living environment with a consistent regime of counseling and therapies.
 After you finish the inpatient treatment you’ll be ready to go back out into the world, but may still be expected to receive one-on-one counseling sessions, or attend group therapy sessions.